 RNZ: Taskforce suggests huge school reform

-The recommendations from the consultation report have attracted criticism from principals at some secondary schools, with Macleans piling on.
+The draft recommendations from the consultation report have attracted criticism from principals at some secondary schools, with Macleans piling on.

 Education Minister Chris Hipkins said the taskforce’s draft proposals would be open for consultation until the 7 April 2019.
 An online survey will be launched next January and the taskforce would report back to the Ministry of Education with final proposals on the 30 April 2019.